riax/sekvens/readme.md

 # Sekvens v0.0.1
 Sekvens is a basic animation library that has no DOM dependency.
-In fact it leaves the DOM manipilation to you.
+In fact it leaves the DOM manipulation to you.
 It works fine with most JavaScript libraries like React, Knockout, Backbone, JQuery etc.

-It is written in TypeScript and currently has a AMD dependency.
+It is written in TypeScript and currently has an AMD dependency.

 [Basic examples ](http://riax.se/sekvens/basic.html)